openstad/openstad-docs/technical/getting-started.md

 The easiest way to get started with a development environment is to use docker-compose.
 An alternative is to install and configure all the server seperately, see the  (see the architecture section for this).
 This section will focus on docker-compose.

-Status: WIP

 Prerequisites:
 - Docker

 ## 1. Checkout openstad-app
 We've bundled our 5 nodejs servers in one git Repo openstad-app with git submodules.
-Be aware submodules in GIT work a bit different then regular git commits.
+Be aware submodules in GIT work a bit different then regular git repositories.

 https://github.com/Amsterdam/openstad-app